“Water issues are the largest and most immediate environmental and public health challenges affecting the world right now.”

 Best Management Practice (BMP) – ways to manage your land or your activities to reduce or prevent pollution of surface and groundwater near you.

-Invasive weeds – Plants that not native to a region and aggressively grow pushing out native species.
-These include emergent (above ground) and submerged (below water) plants.
+Invasive Weeds – Plants that are not native to a region and aggressively grow pushing out native species.
+These include emergent (above ground) and submergent (below water) plants.
+Visit our Weed Watchers/Aquatic Plant Survey Team page.

 Low Impact Development (LID) – The integration of site ecological and environmental goals and requirements into all phases of urban planning and design from the individual residential lot level to the entire watershed.